xnopre/adventofcode-2020/day19/README.md

 After updating rules 8 and 11, how many messages completely match rule 0?

-Answer:
+Your puzzle answer was 407.

+Both parts of this puzzle are complete!
+They provide two gold stars: \*\*

+At this point, you should return to your Advent calendar and try another puzzle.

-Although it hasn't changed, you can still get your puzzle input.
+If you still want to see it, you can get your puzzle input.

 You can also [Share] this puzzle.